 - Non-cash gifts can be complicated for charities and may be more efficiently managed through a donor-advised fund.

-There's no doubt that the past year's challenges drove many generous Americans to open their wallets and support charities across the country.
-Now, whether you're a seasoned philanthropist or you just started giving back, you have an opportunity to continue making an impact with smarter charitable giving—and it's as easy as picking the right asset.
+Whether you're a seasoned philanthropist or you just started giving back, you have an opportunity to continue making an impact with smarter charitable giving—and it's as easy as picking the right asset.

 When it comes time to support their favorite causes, many donors instinctively reach for their checkbook or cash.
 Instead, you can potentially maximize the impact of your giving for both you and the charity when you consider giving often overlooked non-cash assets, such as appreciated stocks in your portfolio, privately held business interests, or even cryptocurrency.